williamtankw/sharding-workshop/README.md

 ## Steps

 ### 1 - Create a MongoDB sharded cluster in MongoDB Atlas (from a M10 replica set to a 2-shard M30 sharded cluster)
-1. Look and follow my steps on the screen.
+1. Look and follow my steps on the screen so that you could create your own Atlas sharded cluster in the Atlas environment that I have provided you.

 ### 2 - Create a database and collection via MongoDB Compass or Atlas UI
 1.  database name = LXDB